-Caraway's ceramic-coated cookware is 100% non-toxic, free of PTFE (such as Teflon®), PFOA, PFAs, lead, cadmium, nickel and other toxic metals.
-Non-toxic cookware means you are at zero risk of ingesting harsh chemicals of any kind, meaning safer cookware for you, your family, and our planet.
+Caraway's ceramic-coating is 100% non-toxic, free of PTFE (such as Teflon®), PFOA, PFAs, lead, cadmium, nickel and other toxic metals.
+Non-toxic coating means you are at zero risk of ingesting harsh chemicals of any kind, meaning safer cookware for you, your family, and our planet.

 2. Creates A Sustainable & Environmentally-Conscious Home

 When cooking with traditional non-stick cookware, you are leaching chemicals into your home and environment, and could be putting others at risk.
 These chemicals are known as “forever chemicals,” and never biodegrade.